paradite/ai-file-edit/README.md

 AI Integration

-- Support for both OpenAI and Anthropic models
+- Support for OpenAI, Anthropic, and Google AI models
 - Support for multiple tool use rounds
+- Debug mode for detailed logging

 Version Control & Safety